1895 Oregon Agricultural Aggies football team: Exhibition game

-Game 2: Pacific University
+November 9: Pacific University

-The second game was played against Pacific University.
+The second game was played against Pacific University, a 0–0 tie.
+A coin was tossed to determine who would play Willamette at the Oregon State Fairgrounds the following weekend with Oregon Agricultural winning the toss.

-Game 3: Willamette University
+November 16: Willamette University

-The third and final game was played against Willamette University, hosted by the Salem school on a gridiron field at the Oregon State Fairgrounds.
+The third game was played against Willamette University, hosted by the Salem school on a gridiron field at the Oregon State Fairgrounds.
 There were 1,000 or more fans on hand to watch the opening kickoff at 3:40 pm.
 According to a report in a Salem newspaper, OAC "had Bidwell, [Oregon Normal School's] best man, two coaches, and half a dozen ringers and coppers" stuffed onto their roster in an effort at competitive advantage.
-The effort proved fruitless.
+The game was effectively a state semifinal with the winner scheduled to subsequently play the winner of the game between the University of Oregon and University of Portland for the Oregon Intercollegiate Football Association Championship.
+The University of Oregon defeated the University of Portland 6-4.

 The opening kick was received by Bidwell of the Aggies, who briefly lost control of the ball before being buried under a sea of humanity.
 The first OAC drive was rapidly halted and Willamette took over, with Walter Paige and Mark Savage successfully gaining ground around end.
 Savage ultimately scored the first touchdown of the game for the Willamettes at about the 10 minute mark, a 4-point score that was met by wild applause by the fans and the blowing of a multitude of tin horns in celebration.
 The conversion kick was good and Willamette led by a score of 6 to 0.

-Back in possession of the ball and resuming play from midfield, OAC Center Terrell raised the ball and plowed forward into the Willamette defense.
+Back in possession of the ball and resuming play from midfield, OAC center Terrell raised the ball and plowed forward into the Willamette defense.
 The ball was soon turned over, however, and Walter Paige again made a long run for the home team, scampering many yards along the sideline.
 This time it would be Right Halfback Mark Savage finishing for the Willamette team, with Murphy adding a successful conversion to make the score 12 to 0.